Jack French Kemp 1935-2009

 “Yes he did!,” Jack retorted.
 “You know, about keeping money in people’s pockets.”

-Later I looked it up and sent it to him, because of course he was right, and Churchill’s words ring as true now as when Churchill spoke them, in the House of Commons on 16 August 1945, although they have temporarily fallen out of favor:
+Later I looked it up and sent it to him, because of course he was right.
+Churchill’s words ring as true now as when Churchill spoke them, ion 16 August 1945, Perhaps they have temporarily fallen out of favor:

 What noble opportunities have the new Government inherited!
 Let them be worthy of their fortune, which also is the fortune of us all.
 To release and liberate the vital springs of British energy and inventiveness, to let the honest earnings of the nation fructify in the pockets of the people….

-In January Jack Kemp announced that he had been diagnosed with cancer.
+In January 2009 Jack Kemp announced that he was diagnosed with cancer.
 He said he was undergoing tests but gave no other detail.
 Scarcely four months later he was gone.
 Immediately I thought of the words Churchill offered, as only he could, quoting from Adam Lindsay Gordon’s grand poem “The Last Leap,” upon the death of his dearest friend, Lord Birkenhead:

 The summons which reached him, and for which he was equally prepared, was of a different order.
 It came as he would have wished it, swift and sudden on the wings of speed.
 He had reached the last leap in his gallant course through life.
 All is over!
 Fleet career, Dash of greyhound slipping thongs, Flight of falcon, bound of deer, Mad hoof-thunder in our rear, Cold air rushing up our lungs, Din of many tongues.